 My innate optimism clearly didn’t factor in technical difficulties.
-As the automatic voice on the other end of the phone kept re-assuring me that my call was important, I really wished I’d sorted out my holiday money in advance.
-The main reason I didn’t (except for never being one to plan ahead), was because it seemed like a hassle, and with exchange rate deals varying from store to store, taking the cash out at the airport seemed like an easier option.
+As the automatic voice on the other end of the phone kept re-assuring me that my call was important, I kept wishing I’d sorted out my holiday money in advance.
+The main reason I didn’t (except for never being the one to plan ahead), was because it seemed like a hassle, and with exchange rates varying from store to store, taking the cash out at the airport seemed like an easier option.
 Until, of course, it wasn’t.

 Planning in advance, as unappealing as it may seem, often means more time to enjoy your travels (or, in my case, biting into my very first portion of Tokyo’s finest sushi an hour sooner!).
 Since I can’t exactly claim to be an expert on money exchange, I teamed up with Compare Holiday Money, Europe’s biggest travel money comparison service, to explain how and why exchange your money before a trip.

 Compare Holiday Money is exactly what a site should be like when it comes to sorting out your travel finances – easy to use and hassle-free.
 Aside from comparing the best exchange rates for over 80 currencies from UK’s top currency suppliers, it also helps you compare prepaid currency cards, including Euro, US Dollar and multi-currency options (a feature I will definitely be looking into myself!).

 To compare currency deals, simply type in the amount of money (in GBP) that you’d like to exchange as shown on the homepage (screenshot above).
 You’ll be presented with a list of suppliers.
 The exchange rates get updated every five minutes, 24 hours per day, which means that the data’s always up to date.
 It will look a little something like this: